 Don’t panic if your products have more than 3 options and 100 combinations, there are some ways to break the limit:

 - Invest in third-party apps

 Magento | Adobe Commerce is a more robust solution when it comes to built-in product management functionality.
 However, Shopify is more user-friendly in terms of catalog management due to its simplicity as it has only two product types by default.

 Managing 6 types of products in Magento | Adobe Commerce can be a hard nut to crack, especially if you sell all of them.
 Nevertheless, this process can be automated and improved by customizations or third-party extensions (e.g. expand or shorten the product grid, edit data right on the grid, add advanced filter options, create a custom grid, etc.)

 This feature is the best Magento’s selling point.
 It allows merchants to manage several brands and stores from one admin panel.
 The key point is that you share your catalog across different websites and stores.
 Moreover, you are free to change it on different levels.
 For example, you can set the “product name” attribute at a global level, but define the “price” at a local one.
 This feature is a must-have for B2B, international and multi-brand retailers.

-Basic Shopify plans can’t boast with a feature like this but nevertheless, its users can set up several stores.
-However, you can’t manage them from a single interface.
+On the other hand, Basic Shopify plans can’t boast with a feature like this.
+Although its users can set up several stores, they can’t manage them from a single interface.
 Even the most advanced Shopify plan (Shopify Plus will cost you a minimum of $2.000 per month) has no proper multi-store architecture as merchants are allowed to manage just 10 clone stores.
 Nevertheless, some workarounds can help merchants to manage multiple stores in Shopify:

 - Use a Product Information Management system to manage data independently of Shopify